 - Scalp flaps: A hair-bearing segment of scalp is surgically moved and placed where hair is needed.

-Once your dermatologist knows what is causing the hair loss, your dermatologist can tell you what to expect.
-Sometimes hair loss does not need treatment.
-The hair will start to re-grow on its own.
-In some cases, changing what you do will stop the hair loss, allowing your hair to start re-growing.
-Sometimes treatment can restore hair.
+Once your dermatologist knows what is causing the hair loss, they can tell you what to expect.
+Sometimes the best course is no treatment at all and your hair will start to re-grow on its own.
+In some cases, changing your habits will stop the hair loss, allowing your hair to start re-growing.
+Sometimes treatment can restore hair growth and volume.